MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution: Introduction

 Simple cryptographic solutions face severe downsides, as discussed in the following.
 First, the authors of~\cite{Corradini.etal/ACMTMIS2022:EngineeringChoreographyBlockchain} note that simply encrypting the contents of messages (payload), as previously proposed in the literature, does not guarantee the confidentiality of the information.
 Using synchronous encryption requires sharing a decryption key among process participants, and thus does not allow the sender of the data to selectively control access to different parts of a single message.
-Using asynchronous encryption and encrypting a message with the public key of the recipient requires the sender to create multiple copies of each message (one for each intended reader), which means that the sender can send \textit{different} information to each participant -- i.e., integrity is lost.
+Using asynchronous encryption and encrypting a message with the public key of the recipient requires the sender to create multiple copies of each message (one for each intended reader), which means that the sender can send \textit{different} pieces of information to each participant -- i.e., integrity is lost.
 Other proposed solutions address the issue via perimeter security: read access to the (relevant parts of) a blockchain is limited, e.g., by using channels on Hyperledger Fabric or similar~\cite[Ch.~2]{Xu.etal/2019:ArchitectureforBlockchainApplications}, or using private blockchains.
 However, this approach suffers from the same downsides as the use of synchronous encryption above.
 Also, permissioned platforms require the presence of trusted actors with the privileged role of managing information exchange \emph{and} the right to be part of the network.
 In summary, most of the previous approaches offer ``all-or-nothing'' access: either all participants in some set can access the information in a message, or they receive only private messages and integrity of the data sent to multiple recipients is lost.
-In previous work~\cite{Marangone.etal/BPM2022:CAKE}, we have introduced an early approach to control data access at a fine-granular level.
-However, the architecture relied on a central node for forging and managing access keys, thus leading to security issues in case this single component were to be compromised or byzantine.
+In previous work~\cite{Marangone.etal/BPM2022:CAKE}, we introduced an early approach to control data access at a fine-granular level.
+However, the architecture relied on a central node for forging and managing access keys, thus leading to easily foreseeable security issues in case this single component were to be compromised or byzantine.
+Also, its integration with process management systems was yet to be verified.
+With the objective of overcoming these limitations, we have revised the entire approach from its foundations and devised the new solution we present here. \todo{Highlighting the non-trivial delta with previous work.}